ChristianH22/MAX78000/Examples/MAX78000/CNN/benchmark/README.md

 ### Saving Sound Snippets to SD Card

-If `SEND_MIC_OUT_SDCARD` is defined, a new sequential directory is created on the SD card on every power-up or reset.
+A new sequential directory is created on the SD card on every power-up or reset.
 This is only supported on the MAX78000FTHR.
 See [build notes](#project-specific-build-notes) for instructions on enabling this feature.

 ![directory](Resources/SDcard_files.PNG)